 If you or someone you know has lost a loved one to the negligent behavior of another person or entity in Texas, then you may be eligible to file a wrongful death claim in this state.
 In Houston and the surrounding communities in Southeast Texas, our attorneys are very experienced in handling wrongful death claims.

-At Charles J. Argento, our skilled, accomplished, and compassionate attorneys understand that it is never easy dealing with the sudden passing of a loved one, and that’s why we work tirelessly on behalf of our clients to recover any and all potential damages.
+At Charles J. Argento, our skilled, accomplished, and compassionate personal injury attorneys understand that it is never easy dealing with the sudden passing of a loved one, and that’s why we work tirelessly on behalf of our clients to recover any and all potential damages.

 Our firm is bilingual in English and Spanish, and we are happy to offer our assistance on a contingency basis, meaning you don’t pay any fees until we successfully negotiate your case.